North Sulawesi Tenggara – Indonesia

 Le karst de Matarombeo sur l'île de Sulawesi en Indonésie

-The karsts of North Sulawesi Tenggara
+The karsts of Sulawesi Tenggara

 Les récifs coralliens de Sulawesi